ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

 ## Pros And Cons

 So, what should you use?
 Sprockets?
 Webpack?
 Both?
 As always, the answer is... it depends.
-By default, since Rails 6, it uses both: Webpack for JavaScript, Sprocket for any other asset.
+By default, since version 6, Rails uses both: Webpack for JavaScript, Sprocket for any other asset.
 According to your needs, you may want to use one or the other or change which assets you handle with each of them.
 You can even handle assets of the same type using both solutions at the same time!

 Let's do a quick comparison: